quixio/quix-samples/python/empty/README.md

-# Empty template
+# Sample template

-[This project]() is an empty template for Python applications using the Quix serverless environment.
+[This project](https://github.com/quixio/quix-samples/tree/main/python/empty) is a template for developing Quix Code Samples with Python.

 ## How to run